The 10 players with the highest combined transfer fees: Neymar poised to rise…

 Former stars of Manchester United, Liverpool and Chelsea are among the top 10 footballers to have the highest accumulated transfer fees paid for them in their career.

 Europe’s biggest clubs are willing to break the bank to sign highly-rated players and PSG smashed the world transfer record by signing Neymar in 2017.

-We’ve looked at the 10 players with the highest cumulative transfer fees.
-Note: we’ve included any potential add-ons in the total figures.
+We’ve looked at the 10 players with the highest cumulative transfer fees, with the figures taken from Transfermarkt.
+Note: all fees are in Euros.